MouronRoger/First1KGreek/LINTING_GUIDE.md

 ## Configuration

 The repository includes a `.pylintrc` configuration file that has been adjusted to be compatible with Black formatting and the repository's other linting rules.
+Outdated pylint options have been removed to ensure compatibility with the current version of pylint.

 ### Important Notes